 Countries can earn a total of 16 points for their performance against these minimum standards of open government.
 As the Open Budget Index covers only 100 countries, some countries are only measured on three criteria (and can earn up to 12 points).
 In order to participate in OGP, countries must score at least 75% of the total possible points available to them (e.g. 12 out of 16, or 9 out of 12).

 An independent group of experts will oversee the minimum criteria for participation to ensure that all OGP participating countries remain in good standing and that the performance measures are up to date.
-This independent expert group will be charged with informing the Steering Committee if a country is suspected of falling below the minimum eligibility criteria at any point.
+The OGP Support Unit works with this independent group of experts to review countries scores each year and posts the updated results to the OGP website.
+The Support Unit is charged with informing the Steering Committee if a participating country falls below the minimum eligibility criteria at any point.

 Any government can join OGP at any time once they have demonstrated that they meet these minimum criteria.
 For any questions, or for governments wishing to provide OGP with additional information regarding their performance on the eligibility criteria, please get in touch with OGP at email@example.com.

 Countries Eligible to Participate in the Open Government Partnership

 In order to participate in OGP, governments must exhibit a demonstrated commitment to open government in four key areas, as measured by objective indicators and validated by independent experts.
 As of March 31, 2013, 85 countries are eligibile to join OGP.
 Any government can join OGP at any time once they have demonstrated that they meet these minimum criteria, and can contact OGP at firstname.lastname@example.org for more information.